a-atalla/elm-gh-stats/README.md

 ## Run the app
-This project uses [Parcel Bundler](https://parceljs.org) to compile/bundle assets (*.elm, *.js, *.scss, ...etc)
+This project uses [Parcel Bundler](https://parceljs.org) to compile/bundle assets (*.elm, *.js, *.scss, ...etc) also it provides a nice hot reloading while development

 ```shell script
 # Install the compiler and the formatter globally (if you don't yet)
 npm i -g elm elm-format